leta199/Simulation-Law-of-Large-Numbers-/README.md

 **Seed**
 This sets our seed for reproducability of results.
 **Experiment**
-Repeat  the tosses 50, 2000 and 10,000 times using the `replicate()` function and get an average of each of the tosses
+Repeat  the tosses 50, 2000 and 10,000 times using the `replicate()` function and get an average of each of the tosses.
 **Vizualisation**
 Create a scatter-plot to show the average of each repeated experiment against the `abline(`) of true calculated probability.